ElderHorror/Interactive-Dashboard/README.md

 StockPulse - Interactive Stock Dashboard

 StockPulse is a personal interactive web app for tracking stock market data.
 Built with React and Vite, it fetches stock info via a Node.js proxy and displays it with Chart.js-powered visualizations.
-Features include a mobile-responsive design, dark/light mode, and custom charts for today’s prices and historical trends.
+Check it live: [https://interactive-dashboard-ivory.vercel.app/](https://interactive-dashboard-ivory.vercel.app/).
 Features

     Real-Time Stock Data: View open, high, low, close, and volume for any stock symbol (e.g., AAPL).